YouXuan2010/scaffold/README.md

-# scaffold
+# Scaffold
-This is a project scaffold for python
+This is a project scaffold for python.